-Digital-savvy consumers are giving the global cosmetics industry a makeover, and prompting investment bankers to parallel that disruption with a touch-up of their own.
+Explore how digital-savvy consumers are giving the global cosmetics industry a makeover, and prompting investment bankers to parallel that disruption.

 A stay-at-home mother of three wonders how she can supplement her family’s income.
 A recent college graduate, running into a tough job market, looks for creative ways to start paying down her student loans.
 A midcareer professional searches for new ways to channel her entrepreneurial drive.1